ROOTED

-The exhibition brings together photographers Jorden DeGaetano, Ian Merzwinski, and Kelby Reck.
-Each artist approaches image-making as a form of observation, returning again and again to the landscapes, rituals, and moments that have shaped their way of seeing.
+The exhibition brings together photographers Jorden DeGaetano and Ian Merzwinski.
+Both artists approaches image-making as a form of observation, returning again and again to the landscapes, rituals, and moments that have shaped their way of seeing.
 Their photographs are not simply captured — they are grown through patience and presence.

 Civil Coffee has always operated with the same philosophy.
 A café is not just a place to drink coffee, but a place where routine becomes ritual and community takes root.
 Within these everyday spaces, people gather, pause, and find the conditions that allow creativity to emerge.